 - Idling creates air pollution and is usually unnecessary.
 Car idling produces up to 150 balloons of exhaust emissions per minute which contains harmful chemicals like cyanide, nitrogen oxides (NOx) and tiny particles called PM2.5

 - The air pollution created by engine emissions is known to contribute to many health issues, including asthma, lung disease, heart attacks and cancer.
-The Royal College of Physicians say 40,000 premature deaths a year are linked to air pollution, with car idling being a contributing factor.
+The Royal College of Physicians say 40,000 premature deaths a year in the UK are linked to air pollution, with car idling being a contributing factor.
 Children and the elderly are particularly vulnerable, as are people with existing conditions such as asthma and other lung complaints

-- Idling is also an offence in law under Regulation 98 of the Road Vehicles (Construction and Use) Regulations 1986, as amended, which makes it a requirement for drivers to switch off engines in stationary vehicles.
-Drivers who are caught idling by our civil enforcement officers will be asked to turn off their engines and warned that failing to do so will lead to a fine.
+- Idling is an offence in law under Regulation 98 of the Road Vehicles (Construction and Use) Regulations 1986, as amended, which makes it a requirement for drivers to switch off engines in stationary vehicles.
+Drivers who are seen idling by our civil enforcement officers will be asked to turn off their engines and warned that failing to do so will lead to a fine.
 If the driver refuses to switch off their engine after the request, they will be issued with a Fixed Penalty Notice (FPN) of £20.
 The notice must be paid within 28 days, or it will increase to £40

 Idling and pollution